 Image Credit: Textbroker

-Let’s say you are publishing a travel blog and want people to sign up to your offers.
+Let’s say you are publishing a travel blog and want people to sign up for your offers.
 Every day, you see 1000s of visitors on your site, but that’s just the visitors’ traffic.
 Days go by, and you are left wondering how many of them will finally become your customers.

 At this stage, you are faced by two challenges;